 The collection of personal data

 Our approach is to not process more personal data than is necessary for the purpose, and we strive to always use the least integrity-sensitive information.
-At Abilia, we will collect your consent when necessary before we begin to process your personal data.
+At Abilia, we will collect your consent when so legally required before we begin to process your personal data.
 Below are examples of situations where your personal data will be collected:

 We collect information in connection with application to our courses.
 The purpose for, and use of, this information is to provide good service and feedback/information to the course participant.
 If the course participant does not want personal data to be saved, then all data will be deleted immediately after the course has ended.